We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Once parents have provided evidence from a consultant, we will not unnecessarily demand continuing evidence from the consultant without good reason, even where a child has long-term health problems.
 Evidence of the continuing additional health issues from the child’s GP should usually be sufficient.

-In cases where we believe that a consultant’s on-going opinion is absolutely necessary, we will give parents sufficient time to contact the consultant to obtain the evidence.Resources
+In cases where we believe that a consultant’s on-going opinion is absolutely necessary, we will give parents sufficient time to contact the consultant to obtain the evidence.Education Wellbeing Team

 To apply for a place the following documents must be complete and submitted by a Friday for consideration at the panel the following Wednesday.